 Skip to main content

 After transcription, Steno passes the transcript to a language model to generate structured notes: a summary paragraph, key topics, and action items.
 By default, this uses a local model running via Ollama entirely on your Mac.
-You can optionally configure a cloud model (OpenAI, Anthropic, or custom endpoint) — see the section below.
+You can optionally configure a cloud model (OpenAI, Anthropic, AWS Bedrock, or a custom endpoint) — see the section below.

 Available models